VPNL/TemporalChannels/README.md

 #### Inputs

-Fitting models to each voxel using the `model_vox` function requires passing at least two input arguments:
+Fitting models to each voxel using the `tch_model_vox` function requires passing at least two input arguments:

 1. *type* — label indicating which model to use for predicting responses.
     1. Hemodynamic models